stellar/go/services/horizon/internal/ingest/docs.md

 In general, only one node should ever be writing to a database at once, globally.
 Hence, there are a few checks at the start of most states to ensure this.

+#### Tables
+Within the Horizon database, there are a number of tables touched by ingestion that are worth differentiating explicitly.
+With these in mind, the subsequently-described states and their respective operations should be much clearer.

+The database contains:

+  - **History tables** -- all tables that contain historical time-series data, such as `history_transactions`, `history_operations`, etc.
+  - **Transaction processors** -- processors that ingest the history tables (described by the `io.LedgerTransaction` interface).
+  - **State tables** -- all tables that contain the current cumulative state, such as accounts, offers, etc.
+  - **Change processors** -- processors ingesting tx meta (time-series data) that update state tables.
+These aren't related to a particular *transaction*, but rather describe a *transition* of a ledger entry from one state to another (described by the `io.Change` interface).

 ## `start` State
 As you might expect, this state kicks off the FSM process.